mkao006/policy_recommendation_engine/README.md

 * A document harvestor and repository to harveset policy paper from other policy data bases and governmental websites.

+* Integration of the policy database to the recommendation engine page.

 Deadline: 1st of June

 ### Phase (3)